-I would say my genre would be alternative-pop or pop in general, but I don’t want to settle on a label.
+My genre would be alternative-pop or pop in general, but I don’t want to settle on a label.
 I want to be able to do something different every album.
-Make endless sounds and different possibilities on what route me and my team move in.
+Make endless sounds and other possibilities on what route me and my team move in.
 The artists that inspire my sound would be Kevin Abstract/Brockhampton, The Strokes, and Gambino.

 How would you say that your hometown of South TX has influenced the music you create?

 It’s been around two years.
-We were going to drop in 2020, but the virus put a pause on the album.
-During the lockdown, we made a couple of other songs and dropped some singles but within time, we went back to the album and went crazier.
+We were going to drop in 2020, but the virus paused the album.
+We made a couple of other songs during the lockdown and dropped some singles, but within time, we went back to the album and went crazier.
 I think it was a good thing we had a break from it.
-It wouldn’t have been as special as it is now.
+It wouldn’t have been as unique as it is now.

 What was the creative process behind the album?
 How did it come together?

 The creative process for me is storytelling.
 Brotherhood, heartbreak, and modesty were keywords for the album on how I felt about what I needed to talk about.
 My friend/producer Joel helps me pick these stories up and create sounds on what feels good or right.
 This album has so many moments that can put yourself in a movie in your thoughts, and I think it’s so tight because I feel like it’s all working.